-Reading aeronautical charts can be straightforward if you understand what to look for, and have patience.
-The more charts you use and look at, the easier they are to read and use to answer questions.
+Reading aeronautical charts for drone pilots can be straightforward if you understand what to look for, and have patience.
+The more charts you use and look at, the easier they are to read and use to answer questions on the Part 107 Knowledge Test.
 Additionally, using the Legend in the Testing Supplement will help greatly in reading the chart.

 The charts provide an abundance of information, including airport data, navigational aids, airspace, and topography.
 By referring to the chart legend, a pilot can interpret most of the information on the chart.
 A pilot should also check the chart for other legend information, which includes air traffic control (ATC) frequencies and information on airspace.